vxcall/toy-arms/README.md

 Since this library wraps many Windows API which frequently used, you can build hack without having to struggle with it.
 By using this, many part of your stress while coding low level fashion won't come in.

+# Please note
-But be informed that since I'm neither a pro rust coder nor a pro game hacker, this library still might contain some buggy code which causes unintentional behavior.
+With that being said, since I'm neither a pro rust coder nor a pro game hacker, this library isn't mature at all and still might contain lots of buggy code which causes unintentional behavior.
-I'd be pleased if you help me improve toy-arms by spotting them and make PR or issue.
+I'd be pleased if you help me improve toy-arms by spotting them and open PR or issue.

 # :pushpin: Table of contents